 Trivia: Directors Rocky Morton and Annabel Jankel were reportedly widely despised by the cast and crew, who found them arrogant, difficult and unpleasant.
 Morton reportedly once even poured scalding hot coffee on an extra, burning them, because he wanted their costume to look dirtier.
-It came to a head one day when co-star Dennis Hopper had enough of their attitude and reportedly spend over three hours screaming at Morton and Jankel, berating them over and over and refusing to shoot his scene.
+It came to a head one day when co-star Dennis Hopper had enough of their attitude and spent over three hours screaming at Morton and Jankel, berating them over and over and refusing to shoot his scene.

 Trivia: Among the actors considered for the role of Mario were Danny DeVito and Tom Hanks.
 DeVito was reportedly interested but wouldn't commit as no script had been written yet.
 And Hanks was also interested, but was considered a risk at the time due to several high-profile flops, so he was taken off the project.